-Drawing begins by introducing exercises to learn how to see objects in order to successfully draw them.
-While the average adult has the drawing skills of a 9-10 year old, this class provides the basic skills that anyone can learn and an inexpensive hobby that can be practiced anywhere.
+Drawing begins by introducing exercises to learn how to see objects in order to draw them successfully.
+While the average adult has the drawing skills of a 9- to 10-year-old, this class provides the basic skills that anyone can learn and an inexpensive hobby that can be practiced anywhere.

-- Elements and principles of design - Still lifes, portraiture, perspective, figure drawing

-• Graphite, charcoal, colored pencil, and oil pastel
+- Elements and principles of design - Still lifes, portraiture, perspective, figure drawing - Graphite, charcoal, colored pencil, and oil pastel